manofgod747/Economics/README.md

 # Economics
 Economics is the scientific study of natural resource distribution.
-The goal of economic is to provide a framwework to analyze resource distribution.
+The goal of economic theory is to provide a framwework to analyze resource distribution.
 The analytical tools must aid in economic decision making regarding questions of fairness, freedom, and autonomy.

 ## Definitions